chenjunjiedada/parquet-format/BloomFilter.md

 #### Algorithm
 The algorithm requires two prerequisite conditions:

-1. The number of bits in the bitset of a multi-block Bloom filter `m` must be a power of 2.
+1. The number of bits of a multi-block Bloom filter `m` must be a power of 2.
 So it needs round up operation in the specific implementation.

 2. The number of blocks `n`, which is equal to `m/256`, must be a power of 2.

 ##### Lookup in a block
-As mentioned above, the least 32 bits of the first [hash](#Hash Function) value `l` along with the salt values are used to compute the bit to set in each lane of the block.
+As mentioned above, the least 32 bits of the first [hash](#Hash-Function) value `l` along with the salt values are used to compute the bit to set in each lane of the block.
 It constructs eight different hash functions as described in [Multiplicative hashing](https://en.wikipedia.org/wiki/Hash_function#Multiplicative_hashing):